ironghost007/Library_Management/README.md

 ![This is an image](https://github.com/ironghost007/Library_Management/blob/main/Screecnshots/Screenshot%20(331).png)

 #### Data Input:
-Book data - Name, aurthor, no. of copies
+Book data - Name, author, no. of copies

 You can input book data at the start of the program execution when prompted.